Spencer repeating rifle: American Civil War

-The Spencer repeating rifle was first adopted by the United States Navy, and later by the United States Army, and was used during the American Civil War, where it was a popular weapon.
-The Confederates occasionally captured some of these weapons and ammunition, but, as they were unable to manufacture the cartridges because of their dire copper shortage, their utilization of the weapons was limited.
+The Spencer repeating rifle was first adopted by the United States Navy and later by the United States Army.
+It was used during the American Civil War, and it became a popular weapon.
+The Confederates occasionally captured some of these guns and their ammunition, but, as they were unable to manufacture the cartridges because of their dire copper shortage, their utilization of the weapons was limited.

-Notable early instances of use included the Battle of Hoover's Gap (where Colonel John T. Wilder's "Lightning Brigade" of mounted infantry effectively demonstrated the firepower of repeaters), and the Gettysburg Campaign, where two regiments of the Michigan Brigade (under Brigadier General George Armstrong Custer) carried them at the Battle of Hanover and at East Cavalry Field.
+Notable early instances of use included the Battle of Hoover's Gap (where Colonel John T. Wilder's "Lightning Brigade" of mounted infantry effectively demonstrated the firepower of repeaters), and the Gettysburg campaign, where two regiments of the Michigan Brigade (under Brigadier General George Armstrong Custer) carried them at the Battle of Hanover and at East Cavalry Field.

 As the war progressed, Spencers were carried by a number of Union cavalry and mounted infantry regiments and provided the Union army with a firepower advantage over their Confederate opponents.
 At the Battle of Nashville, 9,000 mounted infantrymen armed with the Spencer, under the command of Maj.
-Gen. James H. Wilson, chief of cavalry for the Military Division of the Mississippi, rode around Gen. Hood's left flank and attacked from the rear.
+Gen. James H. Wilson, chief of cavalry for the Military Division of the Mississippi, rode around Gen. John Bell Hood's left flank and attacked from the rear.
 President Lincoln's assassin John Wilkes Booth was armed with a Spencer carbine at the time he was captured and killed.